AugurProject/augur.js-docs/source/version2/includes/_simplifiedAPI.md

     * **`p.reporter`**  (string) Ethereum address of the [Reporter](#reporter) for which to retrieve reporting history, as a 20-byte hexadecimal string.
     * **`p.universe`**  (string) &lt;optional> Contract address of the [Universe](#universe) in which to look up the reporting history, as a 20-byte hexadecimal string.
 Either this parameter, the Market ID, or the Fee Window must be specified.
     * **`p.marketId`**  (string) &lt;optional> Contract address of the Market in which to look up the reporting history, as a 20-byte hexadecimal string.
 Either this parameter, the Universe, or the Fee Window must be specified.
-    * **`p.feeWindow`**  (string) &lt;optional> Contract address of the Fee Window in which to look up the reporting history, as a 20-byte hexadecimal string.
+    * **`p.disputeWindow`**  (string) &lt;optional> Contract address of the Fee Window in which to look up the reporting history, as a 20-byte hexadecimal string.
 Either this parameter, the Universe, or the Market ID must be specified.
     * **`p.earliestCreationTime`**  (number) &lt;optional> Earliest timestamp, in seconds, at which to truncate history results.
 (This timestamp is when the block on the Ethereum blockchain containing the report submission was created.)
     * **`p.latestCreationTime`**  (number) &lt;optional> Latest timestamp, in seconds, at which to truncate history results.
 (This timestamp is when the block on the Ethereum blockchain containing the report submission was created.)
     * **`p.sortBy`**  (string) &lt;optional> Field name by which to sort the reporting history.